 Aircraft Effects and Radiation Exposure

-AVIDOS 2.0 is an online, informational and educational software for the assessment of cosmic radiation exposure at flight altitudes.
-AVIDOS 2.0 performs assessment of cosmic radiation due to galactic cosmic radiation and attempts to nowcast radiation exposure due to solar energetic particles.
-AVIDOS 2.0 uses real-time data from Oulu neutron monitor station and real-time alerts from GLE-alerting service ANeMoS.
+AVIDOS 3.0 is an informational and educational online software for an assessment of cosmic radiation exposure of passengers and aircrew at civil flight altitudes.
+AVIDOS 3.0 estimates current and future radiation doses due to Galactic Cosmic Radiation and attempts to nowcast radiation exposure due to Solar Energetic Particle events.

 The Athens Neutron Monitor Station (ANeMoS) provides access to the following tools.
 GLE ALert plus provides alerts for ground level enhancement (GLE) events and produces every minute a General GLE Alert Graph and station alert graphs for all the stations participating in the network; The multi-station Neutron Monitor data provides continuous measurements of galactic cosmic rays from neutron monitors located around the world.

 SWE Data is a web application that provides access to a wide range of Space Weather related data sources covering the areas of the spacecraft, ionospheric, and ground effects.
 SWE Data allows the user to access all data contained in the repository providing analysis and visualisation tools from these disparate sources.

 This section provides links to web pages or resources that are not part of the ESA Space Weather Service Network or esa.int domain.
 These sites are not under ESA control, and therefore ESA is not responsible for any of the information or links that you may find there.

 - Directive 2013/59/Euratom Basic safety standards for protection against the dangers arising from exposure to ionising radiation.